 Shop for a Claddagh

-The traditional Irish claddagh ring (which is designed with two hands holding a crowned heart) is linked to the city of Galway; it's believed that the ring was designed by a Galway native, Richard Joyce, when he was held captive by a goldsmith in Algiers.
+The traditional Irish Claddagh ring (which is designed with two hands holding a crowned heart) is linked to the city of Galway; it's believed that the ring was designed by a Galway native, Richard Joyce, when he was held captive by a goldsmith in Algiers.
 You'll find the rings for sale throughout the city, but the best place to shop for one is Thomas Dillon's, which has been making the rings since 1750 and has a small museum attached to the shop.
-The claddagh is very symbolic: The ring's hands, crown and heart represent friendship, loyalty and love, and the way the ring is worn indicates the woman's relationship status.
-If the point of the heart faces out and away from the wrist, the woman is looking for love, while if it the point faces inward it means she's committed to someone.
+The Claddagh is very symbolic: The ring's hands, crown, and heart represent friendship, loyalty, and love, and the way the ring is worn indicates the woman's relationship status.
+If the point of the heart faces out and away from the wrist, the woman is looking for love, while if the point faces inward it means she's committed to someone.

 Have a Romantic Meal